dancoe77/007-Stardew-Valley-Mods/README.md

 - SafeLightning; big shout-out to [Shockah](https://github.com/Shockah/Stardew-Valley-Mods) for the original source code

-- AlternatePortraits Lunna; still getting permission for these
+- AlternatePortraits Lunna; big shout-out to [Chogo](https://www.nexusmods.com/stardewvalley/mods/7123) for the use of the assets

-- AlternatePortraits Raphael; still getting permission for these
+- AlternatePortraits Raphael; big shout-out to [Chogo](https://www.nexusmods.com/stardewvalley/mods/7016) for the use of the assets

 - CP Underdark Sewer; still getting permission for these

 - Joja Medical Team Removal; still getting permission for these

-- OhoDavi's StardewValley Anime Mods; still getting permission for these
+- OhoDavi's StardewValley Anime Mods; big shout-out to [Ohodavi](https://www.nexusmods.com/stardewvalley/mods/1839) for permission to use the assets
-    - what I would like to do with OhoDavi's is to create an exclusive SVE mod that works seamlessly with all the vanilla NPCs as well as the SVE NPCs

 For isssues or bugs please submit a bug report [Stardew-Valley-Mods-Issues](https://github.com/dancoe77/007-Stardew-Valley-Mods/issues)